Determining the Navigation for Your Website

 - Optimal Workshop has online card-sorting and tree-testing tools so you can get input from people all over, and their results-analyzing tools are really impressive.
-If your tests are small, the site is free; larger tests can be affordable if you schedule them well (the site offers monthly and yearly subscriptions—we used a year-long subscription during the major redesign, and now save up several tests at a time to take best advantage of an occasional month-long subscription to test refinements).
+If your tests are small, the site is free; larger tests can be affordable if you schedule them well (the site offers monthly and yearly subscriptions—we save up several tests at a time to take best advantage of an occasional month-long subscription to test refinements).

 - Google Analytics, of course.
-This is where we gathered the bulk of our data about what was “most popular” on our site.
-We looked at page visits and site searches—what sections were getting the most traffic, and what content were people searching for most often (and what words were they using to do so).
+This is where we gather the bulk of our data about what was “most popular” on our site.
+We look at page visits and site searches—what sections get the most traffic, and what content people search for most often (and what words they use to do so).
 If you're building a new site, perhaps you can borrow some of this data from a similar site, like a neighboring congregation.

 Don't Argue; Test